-Trimester Topic: Women's business
+Topic: Women's business

-See interpretation in Women's Business section

 Tuberculosis Topic: Lungs and breathing (respiratory)

 Meaning A sickness caused by a germ in your lungs.
 It is very easy to spread through the air by breathing, talking and coughing.
 It can cause long term lung damage.

 Similar words ТВ

 Tumour Topic: General health words

 Meaning When a part of a person's flesh grows fast and not in a normal way and looks like a lump on your skin.
 Some tumours are cancer and some are not.
 Sometimes, even if tumours are not cancer they have to be removed because they push on nerves and cause pain to stop that part of the body working properly.

 Similar words Growth, lump

-Tympanic membrane e Topic: Body parts (anatomy)
+Tympanic membrane Topic: Body parts (anatomy)

 Meaning The ear has 3 parts.
 The eardrum is a thin wall (called a membrane) that goes between the outer ear and the middle ear.
 It is tight like the skin of a drum.
 When sound travels into your ear, it makes the eardrum move, just like drum sticks make the skin on the top of a drum move.

 Similar words Ear drum

 Ulna Topic: Body parts (anatomy)

 Meaning The ulna is a bone in your forearm.
 The ulna works with another bone called the radius to turn your hand.

 Similar words Forearm

 Ulnar Bone Topic: Body parts (anatomy)

 Meaning The ulna is one bone of our forearm.
 The ulna works with the radius to turn our hand.

 Similar words Forearm

-Ultrasound Topic: General health words Meaning A test that shows inside your body.
+Ultrasound Topic: General health words

+Meaning A test that shows inside your body.
 A specially trained person called a sonographer puts a special machine on your skin and the machine can look through the skin to show if there is something wrong or sickness inside your body.
 Ultrasounds can also show how well a baby is growing.
 This test does not hurt.
 They use a cold jelly on the skin with the machine, but it wipes off easily.

-Similar words Scan Umbilical cord Topic: Body parts (anatomy) Meaning The umbilical cord is the tube that connects a baby to its mother before it is born.
+Similar words Scan

+Umbilical cord Topic: Body parts (anatomy)

+Meaning The umbilical cord is the tube that connects a baby to its mother before it is born.
 The umbilical cord comes from the placenta which is on the inside edge of the mother's uterus.
 It has two arteries and one vein that supply the baby with oxygen and food through the mother's blood.
 After the baby is born the umbilical cord is cut.
 The end that is attached to the baby shrivels up and falls off, leaving the baby's belly button.

-Similar words Belly button cord Umbilicus Topic: Body parts (anatomy) Meaning The umbilicus is the small hole in the middle of your tummy.
-Similar words Navel; belly bu tton Unconscious Topic: Sickness Unconscious Meaning them up.
-This Topic: Sickness ne 'passes out' or is asleep but you can't wake can be because of drugs or alcohol, or head r sicknesses that can affect the brain. them up.
-This ne 'passes out' or is asleep but you can't wake can be because of drugs or alcohol, or head r sicknesses that can affect the brain.
-Meaning them up.
-This injury, or othe ne 'passes out' or is asleep but you can't wake can be because of drugs or alcohol, or head r sicknesses that can affect the brain.
-Meaning Similar words them up.
-This injury, or othe Passed out, slee ne 'passes out' or is asleep but you can't wake can be because of drugs or alcohol, or head r sicknesses that can affect the brain.
+Similar words Belly button cord

+Umbilicus Topic: Body parts (anatomy)

+Meaning The umbilicus is the small hole in the middle of your tummy.

+Similar words Navel; belly button

+Unconscious Topic: Sickness

+Meaning When someone 'passes out' or is asleep but you can't wake them up.
+This can be because of drugs or alcohol, or head injury, or other sicknesses that can affect the brain.

+Similar words Passed out, sleeping

+Upper jaw Topic: Body parts (anatomy)

+Meaning The maxilla is the upper jaw.
+Your top teeth sit in your maxilla.

+Similar words Maxilla; jaw